Katlicia/e-commerce-app/README.md

 After placing an order, users can view their order history and track individual order status.
 Account settings cover profile information, address management, and password changes.

+Users can set price alarms on products and receive an email notification when the price drops.
+Product detail pages include a corporate offer request form where users can submit a message; admin replies are visible in the user's profile under the corporate offers tab.
+Product pages also support a Q&A section where customers can ask questions and admins can post answers.

 ### Admin features

 The admin panel provides full CRUD for products including variant management, stock tracking, and badge assignment.
 Categories can be organized in a nested hierarchy.